2013 Lexus LX Interior

 - "Getting in and out a big, high vehicle such as the Lexus LX 570 can be an awkward affair, especially if you're one to have the front seat and steering wheel close together.
 This feature [Easy Access System] eases what we call ingress and egress - entering and exiting - by retracting the steering wheel and driver's seat for more room." -- Kelley Blue Book

-The 2013 Lexus LX 570 comes with a nine-speaker stereo, satellite radio, navigation, a USB port, Bluetooth, a backup camera and four-zone automatic climate control.
+The 2013 Lexus LX 570 comes with a nine-speaker stereo, satellite radio, navigation, a USB port, Bluetooth, a backup camera and quad-zone automatic climate control.
 Major options include a 19-speaker Mark Levinson surround-sound audio system, a rear-seat entertainment system with dual screens, wide-view front and side cameras and adaptive cruise control.

 Reviewers are pleased with the LX's features, saying that the optional Mark Levinson system delivers great sound.
 They also like that the rear-seat DVD screens are mounted in the headrests, which means they don't impede rearward visibility like they would if they were hung from the roof.
 Test drivers also like the LX’s straightforward touch-screen controls, but some wish there were buttons for radio presets.